 If you’ve never cooked with fennel bulbs before, don’t be afraid!
 Like I said, it’s a lot like onion, just more solid.
-Pick a bulb that’s heavy and dense for it’s size, and just trim the bottom and the greens before slicing.
+Pick a bulb that’s heavy and dense for its size, just trim the bottom and the greens before slicing.

-Make sure you don’t overcook the fennel-otherwise, it will fall apart and be mushy.
-Only use enough oil to sear the bulbs up with for the same reason.
+Make sure you don’t overcook the fennel, otherwise it will fall apart and be mushy.
+Only use enough oil to sear the bulbs for the same reason.
 I honestly feel as though you could omit the stock from the recipe.
 It’s used to help steam up the fennel, but if you’d cover the pan and remove it from the heat, it would do the same thing.
 If you cut out the broth, adding a yogurt dressing would be perfect!

-Also, make sure that the chicken you pick up isn’t too thick.
-The thicker the cuts are, the longer they’ll take to cook, which could lead them to being tough.
-I added a little more oil here so that the chicken wouldn’t dry out, and I made sure to cover the pan and slightly reduce the heat so that the chicken could cook to the center.
-This took about 15-20 minutes total, and in adding the fennel and broth back to the pan it cooked a few minutes longer.
+I found that it’s beneficial to pound the breast slightly to make for quicker cooking and a more tender breast.
+I added a little more oil here so that the chicken wouldn’t dry out.
+Make sure to cover the pan and slightly reduce the heat so that the chicken cooks to the center.
+This took about 15-20 minutes total, it would have taken less time if I would have pounded a little more.
+Then, I added the fennel and broth back to the pan and it cooked a few minutes longer.

 I made a batch of angel hair pasta up to serve this with.
-I tossed together a few tablespoons of olive oil with about 3/4 cup of minced fennel fronds with lemon juice, salt, and pepper to make a rough pesto.
-This was mixed into the pasta, which really tied it to the chicken.
+I tossed together a few tablespoons of olive oil with about 3/4 cup of minced fennel fronds and mixed this with lemon juice, salt, and pepper to make a rough pesto.
+This dressing mixed into the pasta really tied the whole dish together.
 Again, you could toss the pasta with a yogurt sauce (can you tell I’m a fan?) instead of the pesto, for a light Alfredo type dinner.

 We always encourage you to play with our recipes and make them your own.
 This recipe only features and handful of required ingredients, so you have lots of room to play: